timbru31/cordova-plugin-lottie-splashscreen/README.md

 * **macOS**

-#### Prerequisites
+#### Prerequisites/Warnings

 #### iOS
-You need to have [CocoaPods](https://cocoapods.org/) installed because the [lottie-ios](https://cocoapods.org/pods/lottie-ios) is fetched from there.
+You need to have [CocoaPods](https://cocoapods.org/) installed because [lottie-ios](https://cocoapods.org/pods/lottie-ios) is fetched from there.
 `$ sudo gem install cocoapods`

 #### Android
-You need to modify the `target=android-27` to `target=android-28` in `platforms/android/project.properties` because AndroidX support is required.
-Once Cordova has bumped the target SDK version, this is no longer needed.
-(This will be the case with cordova-android v8)
+AndroidX support is required for lottie-android >= 2.8.0.
+It's currently pinned to v2.7.0 since Cordova has no support for it.
+Once Cordova is ready for AndroidX the dependency can be upgraded.

 ### Installation